BUPTlhuanyu/word-to-html/README.md

 ## **attention**
-If a line of words have different font-family or font-size in your .docx, it can not convert your .docx to html expectly in nodejs, but this can fix in the browsers such as chrome. because the npm package `jsdom` can not realize the `DOMParser`'s function perfectly.
+If a line of words have different font-family or font-size in your .docx, it can not convert your .docx to html expectly in nodejs, but this can be fixed in the browsers such as chrome. because the npm package `jsdom` can not realize the `DOMParser`'s function perfectly.
 So if you want to convert the font-family and font-size exactly, you can see how to use `word2html.js` in browsers!